Boonie Bears: Rex Vector

 Rex Vector (天才威; tiān cái wei) was the primary antagonist of the show starting in Adventure 2.
 He is a proclaimed scientist, an inventor, and an animal poacher.
 However, his boss Wolfgang ends up firing him because he is unable to catch any animals because of Briar and Bramble.
 In Monster Plan, he creates a chimeric robotic monster along with special electronics that resemble fruits and beehives to collect the animals' powers.
 And in Boonie Bears: Monster Plan, he intends to create a far more powerful and improved version of the Monster Robot to win in a science competition.
 To accomplish his goals, he seeks to find various scattered energy stone fragments across the forest.

 Mr. Pete

 Mr. Pete (洞洞幺 dòng dòng yāo) is Rex Vector's animal partner, who is a hamster.
 He is very loyal to Rex Vector.
 Before he met Rex Vector, he couldn't walk.
-He tried a lot to let people buy him, but the employee of the pet store was afraid to sell a costumer a lame hamster.
+He tried a lot to let people buy him, but the employee of the pet store was afraid to sell a customer a lame hamster.
 However, Rex Vector brought him from the pet store and fixed his leg because he wants the science rewards.
 After he got a "Most caring award", he let Mr. Pete be his animal assistant and worked for him.